Piryth/api-gatcha/README.md

 - Access the Prometheus monitoring server at [http://localhost:9090](http://localhost:9090)
 - Access the Grafana dashboard at [http://localhost:3000](http://localhost:3000)

+## Database

+- We use MongoDB as the main database for this project.
+- It is seeded with players and invocations on startup.
+- MongoDB collections can be initialized with JSON files available in `docker-conf/mongodb/seed`.

+You can access the MongoDB database using the following credentials:
+- **Username:** root
+- **Password:** example
+- **Port:** 27019

+or on this URL: [mongodb://root:example@localhost:27019/](mongodb://root:example@localhost:27019/)

+## Endpoint documentation

+You can get all the services **swagger documentation** from the gateway at [http://localhost:8888/swagger-ui.html](http://localhost:8888/swagger-ui.html)

 ## Project Structure
 ```
 /